deepak-terse/html5-boilerplate/README.md

 Replace the code block in the <body> section of the index.html with your code.
 Add files and write code as per the guidelines and the folder structure provided.

+#### Remove the demo folder
+There's a demo folder included in this project with sample templates which are ready to use with little or no modifications based on your need.
+Once you complete your development, you can delete this folder from your respository just to avoid unnecessary space allocation.

 <br>

 ## Features